minglwang/Predictive-Inference-of-Heart-Diseases/README.md

 1. *blood pressures* of patients
 2. *medication records* {0,1} that indicating not receiving/receiving heart medication
 3. *age* of a patient in years

-The blood pressure data of the patients with/ without medication are presented in Fig. 1.
+The blood pressure data of the patients with/ without medications are presented in Fig. 1.

 <p align = "center">
 <img width = "300" height = "200" src="https://user-images.githubusercontent.com/45757826/57534050-6ec44080-733f-11e9-88bb-1c9a4ac9d323.png">